MicrosoftDocs/dynamics365smb-docs/financials/intercompany-how-manage-intercompany-inbox.md

 Lines that you processed with the **Return to Partner** action will be moved to the outbox from where you can then send them to your partner.

-If any of the lines contain **Returned by Partner** in the **Transaction Source** field, you must now post a correction to the original transaction that you posted in your company.
+For lines that you processed with the **Returned by Partner** action, you must now post a correction to the original transaction that you posted in your company.

 ## To process outgoing intercompany transactions
 When you post an intercompany journal or document, or send an intercompany order confirmation, the transactions are sent to your intercompany outbox.
 In order for them to be sent on to your intercompany partners, you must open the outbox and process them.